Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: The Main Result

 \section{The Main Result}

-Having done most of the required work in the previous two Sections, we have almost established our main result.
-We will now state it and give what remains of its proof.
-We first recall the key facts and note a simple calculation.
+Having done most of the required work in the previous Section, we have almost established our main result.
+We will state it and give what remains of its proof in Section \ref{ProofMainThm}.
+In Section \ref{Classical}, we discuss the impediment to extending our construction to the classical case $d=3$, namely the anomalous faces.
+We provide some examples and consequences in Section \ref{MainThmExamples}.